ArminGh02/pyautomata/README.md

 ## About
 Convert any regular grammar to NFA and DFA and get the image of the corresponding graph.
-Also check if an input string belongs the language described by the grammar.
+Also check if an input string belongs the language described by the regular grammar.

 ## Example
 [grammar_input.json](grammar_input.json) file is the input of the program.